WAair/DEVOPPS/README.md

-"# DEVOPPS I LIKR PIZZA HUTCH IT61 5.01"
+"# DEVOPPS I like pizza hutch IT61"